fabio1079/kiskadee/README.md

 ## Repositories

-Kiskadee daemon and API development are hosted at [pagure](https://pagure.io/kiskadee).
+kiskadee daemon and API development are hosted at [pagure](https://pagure.io/kiskadee).

-Kiskadee frontend is hosted at [pagure](https://pagure.io/kiskadee/kiskadee_ui).
+kiskadee frontend is hosted at [pagure](https://pagure.io/kiskadee/kiskadee_ui).
 Feel free to open issues and pull requests there.

 We also have mirrors on [gitlab](https://gitlab.com/kiskadee/kiskadee) and [github](https://github.com/LSS-USP/kiskadee).

-Kiskadee have a CI environment hosted at this [url](http://143.107.45.126:30130/blue/organizations/jenkins/LSS-USP%2Fkiskadee/activity).
+kiskadee have a CI environment hosted at this [url](http://143.107.45.126:30130/blue/organizations/jenkins/LSS-USP%2Fkiskadee/activity).

 ## Documentation